 I may or may not blog about it, but I’ll most likely post some of them in a portfolio, on Instagram and such.

-And I’ll finish this long post with a big thank to Jake Parker (who started this whole Inktober thing) and Isabelle B. who pushed me to do it.
+And I’ll finish this long post with a big thanks to Jake Parker (who started this whole Inktober thing) and Isabelle B. who pushed me to do it.